SiamiLab/NonsubmodularVisualAttention/README.md

 This dataset captures a [Quanser QCar](https://www.quanser.com/products/qcar/) ground vehicle equipped with a ZED2 stereo camera performing a cancer ribbon–shaped trajectory in 2D within a 6 × 6 m area.
 Ground truth is recorded using 8 Motive motion capture cameras mounted overhead.

+For detailed information about the dataset, its files, and their structure, see the [dataset README](docs/dataset%20info/README.md).

 <br>
 <div align="center">